 As part of your application to medical school you will be asked to provide information on your work and activities.
 The Pre-Health Recommendation Committee will also review this information for your recommendation letter.
 The format is based on what is required for the AMCAS medical school application.

 You may enter them in the order that you wish.
 They will be automatically arranged for the Pre-Health Committee in chronological order.
-On the AMCAS application the entries will be shown in the order they are entered by the applicant, but will be sorted by each medical school’s preference during application review.
+On the AMCAS application the entries will be shown in chronological order, but will be sorted by each medical school’s preference during application review.

 Quality is more important than quantity so do not worry if you have fewer than 15 experiences.